China's Wuhan lockdown ends, but another begins as local coronavirus cases rise

+In Jiaozhou City in the eastern province of Shandong the risk level had risen from low to medium, according to a post on an official website, but it gave no further details.
+A county in central China with a population of about 600,000 went into a partial lockdown on April 1 following several new infections, including at least two asymptomatic cases.

 LEAVING WUHAN Around 55,000 people are expected to leave Wuhan by train on Wednesday.
-More than 10,000 travelers have left the city by plane so far as flights resume at Wuhan Tianhe Airport.
+More than 10,000 travellers have left the city by plane so far as flights resume at Wuhan Tianhe airport.
 Flights to Beijing and international locations have not been restored.

 "I'm very happy, I'm going home today," migrant worker Liu Xiaomin told Reuters as she stood with her suitcases inside Wuhan's Hankou railway station, bound for Xiangyang city.
-Wuhan residents have also been urged not to leave their neighborhood, their city, and even the province unless absolutely necessary.
+Still, Wuhan residents have been urged not to leave the province, their city or even their neighbourhood unless absolutely necessary.

 People from Wuhan arriving in the Chinese capital Beijing will have to undergo two rounds of testing for the virus.
-China maintains strict screening protocols, concerned about any resurgence in domestic transmissions due to virus carriers who exhibit no symptoms and infected travelers arriving from overseas.
+China is maintaining strict screening protocols, concerned about any resurgence in domestic transmissions due to virus carriers who exhibit no symptoms and infected travellers arriving from overseas.

+IMPORTED CASES Authorities are chiefly concerned with imported infections and asymptomatic cases, people who have been infected with the virus but do not show any symptoms such as fever or a cough.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)